TomoakiNagahara/op-app-skeleton-2018-nep/README.md

 ### asset/bootstrap

-## What is that?
+## What is that word?

 ### End-Point

  In most frameworks, That the method of the class.

+## About English

+ I am not native English speaker.
+ That most people are.
+ We are not want fluent English.
+ We are want easy to readable English.
+ This does not have to be strict.